 Important Singer Sewing Machines

 Singer sewing machines were constantly improved and updated.
-Since the first machines were produced in the 1950s, thousands were sold to eager consumers.
+Since the first machines were produced in the 1850s, thousands were sold to eager consumers.
 The beautiful cabinets, well-made machines, and practical improvements made Singer sewing machines a must for the average household.
 In fact, the quality of these early machines is so good that there are still many Singer treadle sewing machines in use today.
+These antique Singer machines can be very valuable as well.

 The first Singer sewing machine was patented in 1851.
 It was the first rigid-arm model and included a table to support the cloth.
 A vertical presser foot kept the cloth in place during the upstroke of the needle.
 Most importantly, the machine was the first to have a foot pedal instead of a hand crank.
 These first machines were designed to be set up on the packing crate that they were shipped in.